VitaSmith/galleria/README.md

 ### Data file generation

-Obviously, a local gallery visualizer is only as good as the utility that automates the creation of its source data from your local images, so we are also providing a bash script that helps doing that on Linux and MacOS (and we might also provide a PowerShell script that does the same for Windows in the future).
+Obviously, a local gallery visualizer is only as good as the utility that automates the creation of its source data from your local images, so we are also providing two scripts (PowerShell and bash) that help doing that on Windows, Linux and MacOS.

-The script is designed to output the gallery data on the commandline, while automatically handling prefixing, number padding, missing or added images, default/additional extensions and so on.
+Each script is designed to output the gallery data on the commandline, while automatically handling prefixing, number padding, missing or added images, default/additional extensions and so on.